13E1 STEAMPUNK POWER AMP

 The output transformers were designed by me - with a LOT of guidance from Patrick Turner.
 The gory details of their design and construction can be seen on the transformers page here.
 The design of these transformers is old-school and they should rival the best transformers in the world, namely the multi-thousand dollar transformers from Tango, Lundahl, and others.

 My output transformers are extensively interleaved and are shown in schematic fashion below.
+This method of displaying the winding diagram is directly lifted from Patrick Turner, may he RIP.

 Each of the horizontal line segments represents a layer of winding and the arrows indicate the direction of winding.
 The thin lines are primary windings and the thick lines are secondary windings.